drufball/yosai/_posts/2019-02-09-collateral.md

 There was a dull sheen of darkened metal 10 feet away. *How did he get so close so fast?* The armored man rushed towards Chiyoko.
 His chest was low to the ground.
 His sword angled back, preparing to swing.

-Chiyoko's shoulders continued to swing in line with her foot, keeping the now taught and ready to fire.
+Chiyoko's shoulders continued to swing in line with her foot, keeping the now taut and ready to fire.
 Her head turned faster, eyes scanning the joints of the metal plates, looking for a target.

 8 feet away, his blade began to swing forward.
-Chiyoko eyed the length of his arms, down the blade. *Can't get a full shot in time.* She twisted at the waste sacrificing a solid stance for speed.
+Chiyoko eyed the length of his arms, down the blade. *Can't get a full shot in time.* She twisted at the waist sacrificing a solid stance for speed.
 Almost in unison the man pushed off his right foot, staying out of Chiyoko's aim as he continued his swing.

 *So fast!*